Remi-C/Remi-C.github.io/_posts/2017-11-11-storing_tools.md

 ## Woodworking tools ##
-As a general principle, I tend to loose stuf, so I took that into account when deciding what tools to take and how to store it.
+As a general principle, I tend to loose stuff, so I took that into account when deciding what tools to take and how to store it.

-I don't have toolboxes where tools are free to move (dulling their sharpening), and where it's easy to loose something.
+I don't have toolboxes where tools are free to move (dulling their sharpening), and where it's easy to lose something.
 Instead, each tool has its place and is protected (usually foam).

-Because I used several workshop, my tools are split into thematic storage so they can be transportable and I can adapt what toolbox to take.
+Because I used several workshops, my tools are split into thematic storage so they can be transportable and I can adapt what toolbox to take.

 ### Marking equipment / essential ###

 The first cabinet maker tools beside the workbench are the marking / drawing tools in my opinion.
-Therefore I came with the idea to use a rugged case full of foam.
+Therefore, I came with the idea to use a rugged case full of foam.
-The foam is cut in layers so each tool has a very specific place , and I can see immediately if I forgot something.
+The foam is cut in layers so each tool has a very specific place, and I can see immediately if I forgot something.

 The tools are selected by how often I use them and their genericity.